Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface_dev/DOCS.md

 The goal of this add-on is to add BACnet functionality to Home Assistant so these devices can be displayed on the dashboard.

+The add-on is not directly responsible for generating entities in Home Assistant, for that, check out the [Bepacom BACnet/IP Interface integration](https://github.com/Bepacom-Raalte/Bepacom-BACnet-IP-Integration/tree/main).

 This add-on works on Home Assistant OS as well as Home Assistant Supervised.

 Created and maintained by [Bepacom B.V.
 Raalte](https://www.bepacom.nl/)